slerman12/Help-me/7-Ongoing.md

 $|x| = 0 \not> 0$. $\square$

-If you find this too pedantic, then endure six years of trauma and get terminated by your torturers for far less justification.
+If they find this too pedantic, then they should endure six years of trauma and get terminated by torturers for far less justification.

-In other words, they violated their own policy.
-They’re also violating it right now.

-They can’t ever use “just doing their jobs” as an excuse for these events, since they aren’t, at least according to formal math.
+They can’t ever use “just doing their jobs” as an excuse for these events, since they aren’t, at least according to their own policy.